rameerez/multirail/README.md

 If `puma.pid` is not in the output, the puma server is down.

 From the local dev environment, cd to the rails project and spin it up with:

 ```
 bundle exec cap production deploy:restart
 ```

 This should create the `puma.pid` and `ps aux | grep puma` should now output our process.
 We may also try

 ```
 bundle exec cap production puma:restart
 ```

 if that's not enough.

+# To-do

+- [ ] Don't create DB role and database if already created (from a failed installation, or from trying to redeploy)
+- [ ] Revert unsuccessfull installations
+- [ ] Completely remove an app from the server